dusk-network/dusk-protocol/consensus/chain-management/README.md

 ### Procedures

 #### *SyncBlock*
-The *SyncBlock* procedure handles potential successors of the local $Tip$.
+This procedure handles potential successors of the local $Tip$.
 The procedure accepts valid $Tip$'s successors and is responsible for initiating ([*StartSync*][ss]) and handling synchronization protocols run with nodes peers.
 Only one synchronization protocol can be run at a time, and only with a single peer (the *sync peer*).

 When receiving blocks with higher height than the $Tip$'s successor, they are stored in the $BlockPool$.
 If receiving a valid $Tip$'s successor, this is accepted along with all valid successors in the $BlockPool$.